anishkarki/anishkarki.github.io/Only_HA.md

-# Only HA and DR solutions in SQL SERVER [High Availability]
+# Only HA and DR Solutions in SQL Server [High Availability]

 ## Replication for HA
-Publications, distributor, subscriptions
+Replication components: publications, distributor, and subscriptions.

-Publisher-Distributor Architecture:
+### Publisher-Distributor Architecture

-1. Snapshot Publication: Send the snapshot of published data to subscribers at scheduled intervals.
+1. **Snapshot Publication** – Sends a snapshot of the published data to subscribers at scheduled intervals.
-2. The Transactional: Publisher streams transactions to subscribers after they receive an initial snapshot of the published data.
+2. **Transactional Publication** – Streams transactions to subscribers after they receive an initial snapshot.
-3. Peer-to-peer: Multi-master replication.
-The publisher streams txn to all the peers in topology.
-All the peers can read and write changes and changes are propagated to all the nodes.
+3. **Peer-to-Peer Replication** – Multi-master replication where all peers can read and write changes, which are propagated to all nodes.
-4. Merge Publication: update the published data independently after the subscribers receive an initial snapshot of the published data.
+4. **Merge Publication** – Subscribers update the data independently after receiving the initial snapshot.
 Changes are merged periodically.
-Compact edition can only subscribe to merge.
-There should always be the publisher.
-Non-realtime.
+Compact Edition can only subscribe to merge.
+There should always be a publisher; this approach is not real-time.

 ## Log Shipping